metacpan/metacpan-cpan-extracted/distros/W/WWW-Scrape-FindaGrave/README.md

 Also one of either date\_of\_birth and date\_of\_death must be given

-There are three optional arguments: middlename, ua and mech.
-Mech is a pointer to an object such as [WWW::Mechanize](https://metacpan.org/pod/WWW::Mechanize).
-If not given it will be created.
+There are three optional arguments: middlename, ua and host.

+host is the domain of the site to search, the default is www.findagrave.com.

 ua is a pointer to an object that understands get and env\_proxy messages, such as [LWP::UserAgent::Throttled](https://metacpan.org/pod/LWP::UserAgent::Throttled).